 The Cyrillic Alphabet itself was introduced by Cyril, an orthodox missionary and philosopher, who migrated from Greece to Moscow during the reign of the Byzantine Empire.
 Slowly over the years his teachings spread throughout Eastern Europe and his writing system came to be the most popular.
 For a more in-depth history of Cyril specifically, you can read at Blazing Bulgaria.

-Do Mongolians use or learn the traditional script though?
+Do “Outer” Mongolians learn traditional Mongol script?

 Most middle schools teach the traditional script for a few years and a lot of people would be able to make out the general idea when reading in Mongolian script.
 The traditional script is still a part of Mongolia’s cultural identity and history, denying it would be a sacrilege to Mongolian ancestors.
 During holidays, festivals, and exhibitions you will also come across Mongolian script for cultural and aesthetic reasons.

 What was the original writing system in Mongolia?

 Before the adoption of the Cyrillic script, Mongolia used a unique vertical script known as “Mongol Bichig.”
 It was written vertically from top to bottom and used to write the Khalkha Mongolian dialect, among others.

 Why is Mongolia planning to replace the Cyrillic script with the traditional alphabet by 2025?